remnrem/luna-api-notebooks/README.md

 ### 4) Start LunAPI

-Move to the folder where you downloaded the notebooks (`luna-api-notebooks/`) to and start _LunAPI_ by running this Docker command:  (this is the point you'd start from having already downloaded the above, when starting a new session):
+Move to the folder where you downloaded the notebooks (`luna-api-notebooks/`) and start _LunAPI_ by running this Docker command:  (this is the point you'd start from having already downloaded the above, i.e. when starting a new session):

 ```
 docker run --rm -p 8888:8888 -v ${PWD}:/lunapi/ remnrem/lunapi